pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `port`

-The TCP port PgDog will bind to to listen for connections.
+The TCP port PgDog will bind to listen for connections.

 Default: **`6432`**